ivanvoitovych/tour-of-heroes/step-5.md

 ## Let's create a mock for heroes

-To simulate real-world data, let's create a list of Heros.
-Please make the `HerosMocks` file and copy the following content.
+To simulate real-world data, let's create a list of Heroes.
+Please make the `HeroesMocks` file and copy the following content.
 Later, we will create a backend API and use the server's data.

-`viewi-app\Components\Mocks\HerosMocks.php`
+`viewi-app\Components\Mocks\HeroesMocks.php`

 ```php
 <?php